-Like Blutwurst (blood sausage), this is a German delicacy that does not get much love outside of Germany.
-For one, Leberwurst (often anglicized as "liverwurst") is made of liver, an offal many Americans avoid.
+Like Blutwurst (blood sausage), this is a German delicacy that doesn't get as much love in North America as it once did.
+This may be because Leberwurst (often anglicized as "liverwurst") is made of liver, an offal many Americans avoid.

 But Leberwurst is a traditional part of German cuisine and should be enjoyed while visiting the country.
 While it was once only brought out on special occasions, it can now be enjoyed on the regular .
 German children even love it - really!
 This is a staple of the German breakfast spread, along with a table full of delicious rolls, meats, and cheeses.

-Here I will make a case for all the Leberwurst-haters why you should give it a try.
+Here I will make a case why you should give it a try.
 And, after all, Spiel nicht die beleidigte Leberwurst (Literally translates to "Don’t play the sore liver sausage", or "Don’t be such a whiner/sourpuss").

 What is Leberwust?